Gabriel-p/photpy/old_iraf_scripts/README.md

         image3.fits
         ...

-        (the dots at the end indicate more images) and when asked by the script to "Input image name" the user will write: @image_list
+        and when asked by the script to "Input image name" write: @image_list

       * The name of the image files should be introduced without the '.fits'/'.fit' extension (the same applies to image names written inside